 Everyone I know who’s lived in the city loves it!
 That’s a big factor right there.
 It seems like a town that has a strong cooperative spirit, and it’s scrappy but also arty.
 People seem really nice there.
 I just love to be around down-to-earth people who share that certain creative curiosity.

-Health care.
-Currently, I travel three hours each way to receive care for my sensory laryngeal neuropathy (chronic neurogenic cough I’ve had for eight years).
-I see him every three months because no one closer has the knowledge and techniques I need.
-He has already recommended a Pittsburgh provider who does an excellent job with the shots I get.
-My cough is a very rare diagnosis, so that's huge.
-Closer to home, demand for general care and specialists far exceeds supply.
-Frighteningly, this means I’ve also been referred to grossly unprofessional doctors—without the option to just find someone else.
-I've updated this campaign with complications faced during recent bronchitis.
+Cough: Currently, I travel three hours each way to receive care for my sensory laryngeal neuropathy (chronic neurogenic cough I’ve had for eight years) because no one is closer than my ENT expert so far away.
+My doctor has already recommended a Pittsburgh provider who does an excellent job with the shots I get.
+My cough is a rare diagnosis, and there are no closer practitioners that are experienced with it.

-People organize big public games of cops and robbers, there are Stevie Nicks cutouts at karaoke night, and someone paints awesome graffiti about Ironman.
+Bloomfield shoutout: People organize big public games of cops and robbers, there are Stevie Nicks cutouts at karaoke night, and someone paints awesome graffiti about Ironman.
 No, really.
 That playful spirit is so important.
-(Says the woman who makes bizarre flyers, leaves little paintings in coffee shops for strangers to take home, and once convinced the mayor of Madison, WI to give her a birthday cake!)
+(Says the woman who once convinced the mayor of Madison, WI to give her a birthday cake!)